altastratus/developer_starter_pack/README.md

       string pageTitle = "Default Title";
     }

-## Try-catch condition
+## Try-Catch Conditions
-1. You MUST use Try-Catch when you call a risky function such as parse variable data type, or other strange libraries.
+1. You MUST use Try-Catch when you call a risky function such as parsing variable data type, or other strange libraries.
 1. If in your try have an action (ex: change state), don’t forget to add handler on Catch.
 If not, your code may be stuck in one state.

 ## Parameter

-Parameter is something that you pass and you receive between function or class.
+Parameter is something that you pass and receive between functions or classes.
 In some languages, parameters in function can be required or optional.

-1. If you have 5 or more required parameters, maybe that time for you to use a new model class as a parameter instead of using so many parameters.
+1. If you have 5 or more required parameters, Use a new model class as a parameter instead of using too many parameters.

-2. Don’t use the optional parameters as a required parameters.
-For example in dart:
+2. Don’t use optional parameters as a required parameters.
+For example in Dart:

 	`functionName({@Required DataType variable}){}`